 Can I count toward the concentration any elective courses that aren’t listed in the curriculum requirements?

-Before you take courses that are not listed on the curriculum website, please make an appointment with the concentration director to discuss how the chosen course relates to your program of study.
+Before you take courses that are not listed on the curriculum website, please make an appointment with the Concentration to discuss how the chosen course relates to your program of study.

 May I take courses that reflect my interest in a specific area of human rights or humanitarian policy?